Please note: Information on this page relates to the 2015 academic year unless otherwise specified.

 - COMP 261 Algorithms and Data Structures

-In Part Two students’ work is devoted to the development of an original creative work by thesis.
-Each student will do one elective course and a 90-point thesis or a 120-point thesis.
+Further on, students’ work is devoted to the development of an original creative work by thesis.
+Each student will enrol in a 90-point thesis.
 The thesis is a self-initiated project offering the opportunity to explore Computer Graphics to significant levels of complexity, sophistication and resolution.

 All courses are subject to approval.

-These include 3D Modeller/Animator, Computer graphics developer, Digital video editor, Game designer, Game programmer, Information visualisation, Interactive designer, Motion graphics designer, Multimedia artist, Pre-Visualisation Artist, Production engineer, Software engineer, Special effects artist, Technical director for special effects, Texture artist, and Video production specialist.
+These include 3D modeller/animator, computer graphics developer, game designer, game programmer, information visualisation, interaction designer, motion graphics designer, pre-visualisation artist, production engineer, software engineer, visual effects artist, technical director, texture artist, and video production specialist.

 The Faculty of Architecture and Design Student Administration Office offer additional information on: